-The first thing before stepping onto a Onewheel is to work out which foot you want to have at the front, the leading foot.
+The first thing before stepping onto an Onewheel is to work out which foot you want to have at the front, the leading foot.
 If you have tried any board sports before then you will probably already know which one is your preferred foot.

 This can be done by either having some help from a friend or by yourself.
 Here is a guide on how to figure out your stance and your leading foot.